CloudLabsAI-Azure/Build-Custom-Knowledge-RAG-App-With-Azure-AI-Foundry/Instructions/Labs/Evaluate-and-Optimize-RAG-Performance.md

 ### Task 3: Interpreting Results and Fine-Tuning

+In this task, you will interpret the evaluation results and fine-tune the RAG pipeline by adjusting the prompt template.
+You will analyze the **Relevance, Groundedness, and Coherence** scores, modify the prompt instructions, and re-run the evaluation to improve response accuracy.

 1. Once the evaluation run completes, **Ctrl+click** on the link to view the evaluation results on the Evaluation page in the Azure AI Foundry portal **(1)**, then click on **Open (2)**.

     ![](../media/af68.png)